-Liquidity and financing is managed within the bp Group under pooled group-wide arrangements which include the company.
-As part of the going concern basis of preparation for the company, the ability and intent of the bp group to support the company has also been taken into consideration.
-The most recent bp group financial statements continue to be prepared on a going concern basis.
-Forecast liquidity of the bp group has been assessed under a number of stressed scenarios, including a significant decline in oil prices over the 12-month period from the date these financial statements were approved.
-Reverse stress tests performed indicated that the bp group will continue to operate as a going concern for at least 12 months from the date of approval of the financial statements even if the Brent price fell to zero.
-In addition, bp group management have confirmed the existing intra-group funding and liquidity arrangements as currently constituted are expected to be maintained for the foreseeable future, being no less than twelve months from the approval of these financial statements.
-No material uncertainties over going concern or significant judgements or estimates on the assessment were identified.
-Accordingly, the company will be able to draw on support from the bp group for the foreseeable future and these financial statements have therefore been prepared on a going concern basis.
+Liquidity and financing is managed within bp under pooled group-wide arrangements which include the company.
+As part of assuring the going concern basis of preparation for the company, the ability and intent of the bp group to support the company has been taken into consideration.
+The bp group financial statements continue to be prepared on a going concern basis.
+Forecast liquidity extending at least twelve months from the date of approval of these financial statements has been assessed at a group level under a number of scenarios and a reverse stress test performed to support the group's going concern assertion.
+In addition, group management of bp have confirmed that the existing intra-group funding and liquidity arrangements as currently constituted are expected to continue for the foreseeable future, being no less than twelve months from the approval of these financial statements.

-In assessing the prospects of BP Exploration (D230) Limited, the directors noted that such assessment is subject to a degree of uncertainty that can be expected to increase looking out over time and, accordingly, that future outcomes cannot be guaranteed or predicted with certainty.
+In assessing the prospects of BP Exploration (Absheron) Limited, the directors noted that such assessment is subject to a degree of uncertainty that can be expected to increase looking out over time and, accordingly, that future outcomes cannot be guaranteed or predicted with certainty.